 His scoring output continued unabated as his outstanding maiden Test try illustrated on his third appearance in the 21-20 victory over Australia in June 2010.
 He followed that with another try in the final tour match against New Zealand Maori.

 He bagged 23 tries in 32 matches in 2009-10 and the book closed on his Saints career with 93 touchdowns in 111 games.
-Up to the start of the 2013-14 campaign, he had amassed 39 tries in 64 Premiership matches.
+By early January this year, he had amassed 43 tries in 71 Premiership matches.

 Chris signed a “long-term” contract with Saracens starting last season and his final game of the previous one brought a hat-trick of tries for England in the 57-26 victory over the Barbarians at Twickenham.
-He then started all three summer Tests last year in South Africa, missed the opening QBE International against Fiji in the autumn of 2012 before returning against Australia.
+He then started all three summer Tests against South Africa in 2012 and missed the opening QBE International against Fiji that autumn before returning against Australia.
 Chris was rested for the 2013 summer tour of South America.

 A product of St John Fisher Catholic HS, he emerged through Wigan’s development system.
 Rugby runs in the family.
 His father Kevin appeared for Wigan RUFC and brother David played for Swinton Lions RLFC.